condense9/hark-lang/README.md

 ### Teal May Not Be For You!

 Teal *is* for you if:
-- you want to build ETL pipelines *really quickly*.
+- you want to build ETL pipelines.
 - you have a repository of data processing scripts, and want to connect them together in the cloud.
 - you insist on being able to test as much as possible locally.